jumagu/admin-todos/README.md

 4. Replace the env variables

-5. Do the prisma setup.
+5. Do the prisma setup

 6. Execute the SEED for data generation